rleddy/run-petri-async/README.md

 # run-petri-async

 A simple Petri Net class for modeling sequencing.

+### async :
+> In this module async does not refer to JavaScript async/await pairing.
+It means that the application program will not step the machine.
+Instead, the machine will use a cascade of events and event listeners.

 # Node Module providing Classes

+> This module is similar to run-petri : https://github.com/rleddy/run-petri.
+It differs in methods supplied and in the manner of execution.
+More explanation is given below.

-run-petri-async is a node.js module that exports two classes, *RunPetri*, and *pNode*.
+run-petri-async is a node.js module that exports two classes, ***RunPetri***, and ***pNode***.

-A third, class, pTransition, is not exported.
+A third, class, **pTransition**, is not exported.
 It is sufficiently abstract that it might not be subclassed.

 So, the list of classes implemented is the following: